 In honor of Black History Month, we dedicate this series of interviews to the talented African American composers who added so much to American culture and the gifted African American artists whose artistry has graced stages throughout the country and indeed the world.

-Watch the interview and performance below:
+Watch the interview below:

 Celebrating Black History Month with Dwayne Milburn